AndersDeath/diary2/000-current.md

 # 04 Octobaer - Monday - Istanbul - 5 day of immigration

-Today i had a full day of meetings.
+Today i had a full day of meetings. because of it I didn't have enough time for working on mmy perosnal projects.